wcy123/vhash/index.md

 {% endhighlight %}

 It is important to have a better hashing function.
-This algorithm is very sensitive to the hashing function, whether hash value is randomly distributed or not.
+This algorithm is very sensitive to the hashing function, i.e. whether hash value is randomly distributed or not.
 Typically, a new string pointer has 8-byte or 16-byte alignment so that the last 3 or 4 bits are always be zero.
 This leads to very bad performance with the new probing algorithm.
 After shifting 4-bit to left, we have satisfied performance.